List of Blake's 7 characters: Kerr Avon

 Avon has a contentious relationship with Servalan in season three.
 During the episode "Aftermath", Servalan offers Avon the chance to rule the Federation by her side; however, regardless of whether she is serious or not, Avon pointedly refuses, shoving her to the ground during their embrace and stating, "I'd be dead within a week."
 In the episode "Rumours of Death", Avon takes pity upon Servalan who is chained to a wall; similarly, it is she who reveals to him the truth about Anna Grant but still intends to dispose of him.

-Vila says he "feels safe" with Avon, but in the antepenultimate episode, "Orbit", Vila overhears Avon's decision after a suggestion by Orac to sacrifice Vila so the shuttle that they are aboard must be lightened to achieve a safe orbit.
+Vila says he "feels safe" with Avon, but in the third-to-last episode, "Orbit", Vila overhears Avon's decision after a suggestion by Orac to sacrifice Vila so the shuttle that they are aboard must be lightened to achieve a safe orbit.
 This sacrifice is avoided when Avon discovers an alternative solution.

-In the series finale, Avon and crew rediscover Blake, who appears to be working as a Federation bounty hunter.
+In the series finale, Avon and the crew rediscover Blake, who appears to be working as a Federation bounty hunter.
 Avon reacts badly to the knowledge that Blake has apparently betrayed them all, and responds by shooting Blake.
-He later discovers that Blake's role as bounty hunter was a masquerade, as revealed by a real Federation agent who herself, (unbeknown to Blake), was masquerading as Blake's rebel accomplice.
+He later discovers that Blake's role as bounty hunter was a masquerade, as revealed by a real Federation agent who herself (unbeknown to Blake), was masquerading as Blake's rebel accomplice.
 Having witnessed the massacre of Vila, Tarrant, Dayna and Soolin, Avon's final action is uncertain.
 He smiles as he raises his gun.
 The screen goes black and seven gunshot sound effects are heard.

 Avon's first name is usually given as 'Kerr', with a double r.
 However, it is occasionally spelled 'Ker'; in Darrow's noncanonical novel Avon: A Terrible Aspect, this is explained as a short form of his full name 'Kerguelen', roughly meaning "desolation".